 Titles should be concise, specific, and informative and should contain the key points of the work.1(p8) Please limit the length of titles to 150 characters for reports of research and other major articles and 100 characters for Editorials, Viewpoints, Commentaries, and Letters.
 For scientific manuscripts, overly general titles are not desirable and questions and declarative sentences should be avoided.
 For reports of clinical trials, meta-analyses, and systematic reviews, include the type of study as a subtitle (eg, A Randomized Clinical Trial, A Meta-analysis, A Systematic Review).
 For reports of other types of research, do not include study type or design in the title or subtitle.

-Include a structured abstract of no more than 350 words for reports of original data, reviews (including meta-analyses), and consensus statements, and no longer than 200 words for case reports/case series.
+Include a structured abstract of no more than 350 words for reports of original data, reviews (including meta-analyses), and consensus statements.
 Abstracts should be prepared in JAMA Network style—see instructions for preparing structured abstracts for specific article types below.
 Abstracts are not required for Editorials, Viewpoints, and some special features.

 Abstracts for Reports of Original Data: